My lender offered me a home equity line of credit (HELOC). What is a HELOC?

 If you are having trouble with your bills, taking out a HELOC to pay down your debt may cause more trouble for you and put your home at risk.

-Before taking out a HELOC to consolidate your debts, talk to a U.S. Department of Housing and Urban Development-approved housing counselor.
+Before taking out a HELOC to consolidate your debts, talk to a U.S. Department of Housing and Urban Development (HUD)-approved housing counseling agency.

 - Advise you on managing your money and debts